EpiLink/EpiLink/docs/MaintainerGuide.md

 db: epilink.db
 ```

-* `name`
-  This is the name of your instance.
+* `name`: This is the name of your instance.
 This name is public and should describe your instance.
 For example "MyAmazingOrg Account Checker".

-* `db`
-  This is the location of the database.
+* `db`: This is the location of the SQLite database.
 Use a full, absolute path instead of a relative path just to be on the safe side.

 ### HTTP Server Settings